SymfonyCasts/doctrine-queries/README.md

-# Tutorials, Friendship & Symfony6
+# Tutorials, Fortune Cookies & Doctrine Queries

 Well hi there!
-This repository holds the code and script for the [Symfony6 Tutorials](https://symfonycasts.com/tracks/symfony) on SymfonyCasts.
+This repository holds the code and script for the [Doctrine Queries Tutorials](https://symfonycasts.com/screencast/doctrine-queries) on SymfonyCasts.

 ## Setup